raphaelsap/sap-contract-agent/README.md

 # SAP Contract Agent

-Streamlit application that extracts structure from contract PDFs and invoice spreadsheets, compares them with an LLM hosted on SAP BTP AI Core, and stores the results for review.
+Streamlit application that extracts structure from contract PDFs and invoice spreadsheets, distils them into concise YAML summaries, and routes them to SAP BTP AI Core to draft a professional compliance review.
+All intermediate artefacts are persisted for auditability and re-use.

 ## Features
 - OCR and structure extraction from PDFs using `unstructured`
 - Spreadsheet normalisation to YAML via `pandas`
-- LangGraph workflow that compares contract vs. invoice data and proposes next actions with SAP AI Core
+- LangGraph workflow orchestrating SAP BTP AI Core for line-by-line contract vs. invoice compliance analysis
-- Streamlit UI with visibility into intermediate YAML and markdown outputs
+- Streamlit UI with live visibility into extraction summaries and final recommendations
 - Persisted artefacts (`artefacts/`) and analysis outputs (`data/`)
 - Ready for local execution and Cloud Foundry deployment

 ## Prerequisites
 - Python 3.11
 - System dependencies for `unstructured` OCR (Tesseract, Poppler); consult the [unstructured docs](https://unstructured-io.github.io/unstructured/) for installation steps on your OS
-- SAP BTP AI Core deployment ID with access to the generative service
+- SAP BTP AI Core deployment ID with access to a generative chat model (e.g. GPT family)

 ## Local Setup
 1. Create and activate a virtual environment.